 Now you need to open it in the editor:

 Step 1.
-How to set a preheader with Stripo, and what your email will look like
+How to set a subject line and a preheader with Stripo and what your email will look like

-It is a well-known fact that preheader is something recipients see first before opening a message.
+It is a well-known fact that preheader is something recipients see first before they open an email.
 And let us be honest, they judge whether to open the email or not by the following factors: your name, subject line, and preheader.

-Which is why we strongly recommend you to never omit this option.
+Which is why we strongly recommend that you never omit this option.

-Note: you may apply any font you like to the preheader text when creating a template.
-However, Gmail will use “Arial” when displaying this text in the preview of the message.
-Yet, in the body of the email, you’ve chosen font will remain.
+You may apply any font you like to the preheader text when building a template.
+However, Gmail will use “Arial” when displaying this text in the email preview.
+Yet, in the body of the email, the chosen font will remain.

 (Arial font, preheader preview in the subject line)